cloudfoundry-community/splunk-firehose-nozzle/README.md

 ### Exploring Events

-Here are a few Splunk queries to show the events you might want to dashboard
+Here are a few Splunk queries to explore some the events for making a  dashboard

 ```
-eventType=ValueMetric
+event_type=ValueMetric
     | eval job_and_name=source+"-"+name
     | stats values(job_and_name)
 ```

 ```
-eventType=CounterEvent
+event_type=CounterEvent
     | eval job_and_name=source+"-"+name
     | stats values(job_and_name)
 ```